 Simple and efficient is what you’ll get with this hitch cargo carrier!

 Largest Base ↠ ARKSEN Folding Hitch Cargo Carrier

-Next up, we have the ARKSEN luggage basket, which is another sturdy, high-quality carrier.
+The ARKSEN luggage basket is another sturdy, high-quality carrier.
 The welded design is made to hold up to serious weight – up to 500 pounds.
-The square tube steel construction is coated with an epoxy powder to make sure UV rays don’t damage it.
+The square tube steel construction is coated with epoxy powder to make sure UV rays don’t damage it.

 As it’s a single piece, you don’t have to worry about it breaking anytime soon.
 The basket style is foldable, with 6-inch side rails like the previous product.
 It’s perfect for hauling around large cargo bags, camping equipment, and luggage with ease.